-The Charity approved 1,048 (2011/12 - 1,038) applications from individuals, distributing a total of £142,662 (£140,465).
+The Charity approved 970 (2012/13 - 1,048) applications from individuals, distributing a total of £128,759 (£142,662).
 These applications were financially assessed in accordance with the Charity's guidelines.

-The grants took a variety of forms, for example; 52 cookers were provided to households with either no cooking facilities or those who could not afford replacement facilities, 36 fridges to assist with food storage, 5 utility bills were reduced or cleared to ease pressure on household budgets and 23 disability aids were purchased.
+The grants took a variety of forms, for example; 44 cookers were provided to households with either no cooking facilities or those who could not afford replacement facilities, 30 fridges to assist with food storage, 11 utility bills were reduced or cleared to ease pressure on household budgets and 16 disability aids were purchased.

-Part of the funding under this Clause was to assist with the purchase of school uniforms and 91 (96) pupils at various schools were awarded grants totalling £8,075 (£7,365).
-The Trustees continued to implement their policy to limit school uniform grants to one per child per school level.
+Part of the funding under this Clause was to assist with the purchase of school uniforms and 79 (91) pupils at various schools were awarded grants totalling £7,807 (£8,075).
+The Trustees continued to implement their policy to limit school uniform grants to one per child per school level; however, the grant has now been extended to assist towards clothing costs for further education courses where specific items have to be purchased as part of that course.